aunizlkfl/CTF-Writeup/PicoCTF/Web/Bookmarklet/Bookmarklet.md

 ### 3️⃣ Option A — Run the Bookmarklet in Browser ⚡
 1. Copy everything starting from `javascript:(function(){ ... })();`
-2. Paste into the browser’s address bar **or** run inside DevTools Console.
+2. Paste into the Chatgt.
-3. A popup will show the flag.
+3. And it will show the flag.

 ---

 ### 4️⃣ Option B — Decrypt Locally with Python 🐍
-Create a file named `decrypt.py`:
+Create a file named `decrypt.py`in kali linux:

 ```python
 # decrypt.py